mindfulness-at-the-computer/git-info/git-glossary.md

 ## github
 `github` is a website and a service that maintains remote git repositories for project teams.
-Developers can interact with these remote repositories stored in `gtihub` using the web interface.
+Developers can interact with these remote repositories stored on gtihub using the web interface.
 If you clone a repository to your development machine, you can interact with the remote repository using the `git` command line interface.

 ## github account